ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 {: codeblock}

-The code above creates a Spark 2.1 Scala kernel and submits Scala code to it for execution.
+The previous code creates a Spark 2.1 Scala kernel and submits Scala code to it for execution.

 Here are code snippets to show how the kernel name and code variables can be modified in `client.py` to do the same for Python 2 and R kernels.

 * Python 2

 ```
 kernel_name = "python2-spark21"
 code = '\n'.join(( "print(\"Spark Version: {}\".format(sc.version))", "print(\"Application Name: {}\".format(sc._jsc.sc().appName()))", "print(\"Application ID: {} \".format(sc._jsc.sc().applicationId()))", "sc.parallelize([1,2,3,4,5]).count()" ))
 ```
 {: codeblock}

 * R

 ```
 kernel_name = "r-spark21"
 code = """